jakegibb/nyphil-programming-analysis/README.md

 A binder environment has been created for this project.
 Launch the project in binder to run the project's Jupyter Notebooks in an isolated computing environment.

 Additionally, each notebook has an embed link to open the notebook in Google Colab if that is a preferred environment.
-However, to run a notebook in Colab, you will need to download the appropriate data source and at it to Colab's "content" folder.
+However, to run a notebook in Colab, you will need to download the appropriate data source and add it to Colab's "content" folder.

 ## Repository Structure